carpentries/instructor-training/episodes/01-welcome.md

 To begin class, each Trainer should give a brief introduction of themselves.

-(For some guidelines on introducing yourself, see some content from later in the training: [Introductions](23-introductions.md))
+(For some guidelines on introducing yourself, see some content from the [Introductions section](23-introductions.md) later in the training: )

 ::::::::::::::::::::::::::::::::::::::::::::::::::